KBurov/TradeAdvisor/docs/roadmap.md

 - Each milestone produces working, incremental deliverables.
 - ADRs will be updated if major changes occur.
 - Roadmap will be refined continuously.
-- **Next:** complete Tiingo + EODHD integration in the Price Ingestor service,
+- **Next:** finalize `PriceIngestor` refactor (long/short fetchers),
-  then proceed with the feature computation and validation modules.
+  then start implementing the Feature Computation Service (fundamental and technical metrics) triggered by Kafka messages.